 This is an island known for its meat and cheese in particular, and with fresh produce selected from the hotel’s family-run farm on the island, I indulged in crisp and tasty Greek salads and prime meats, including goat, which is tender and has a distinct gamey taste.
 Despite it being my first time trying it, I soon began to like it.

 For many years I spent time visiting the more established and well known of the Greek islands, knowing little about what was so close to Athens – Skyros is only a 20-minute flight from the capital.
 While traditional Greek events and customs such the ‘Apokries’ Carnival are the perfect excuses to visit, it’s wise to remember that in a country marked by an ancient civilisation and age-old heritage, even the smaller and lesser-known lands are filled with so much of it too.

 - The Carnival season in Greece occurs before the start of Lent, and typically takes place in February

 - Flights to Skyros from Athens are approximately €30 each way with Aegean Airlines

 - Greek Mother is a local volunteer guide called Maria who lives on the island and regularly leads group trips.
-The Hotel Nefeli can help put you in touch should you be planning to tour the island in a short time
+The Hotel Nefeli can help put you in touch with her should you be planning to tour the island in a short time

 - For further information on travel throughout Greece, visit the portal DiscoverGreece.com, who hosted me during my time in Skyros.
 A comprehensive resource, you can use its iGreece facility to plan your travels in and around the country